To submit an article online, and to check the status of your submission, you need to have an account with Nordic Journal of English Studies

 This journal uses its own reference system – see below for examples of how to format.
 Only capitalize the first letter of the titles of articles and books.
 All main words of journal names should be capitalized:

 Last name, First name.
 Year.
-Title.
+Title: Subtitle should also start with capital.
 Place of publication: Publisher.

 Kelly, John D. 2010.
 Seeing red: Mao fetishism, pax americana, and the moral economy of war.
 In Anthropology and global counterinsurgency, edited by John D. Kelly, Beatrice Jauregui, Sean T. Mitchell, and Jeremy Walton, 67–83.
 Chicago: University of Chicago Press.